datpham0412/Eunora/README.md

 ## Problem Statement

-Most mood-tracking apps focus on recording emotions, but treat all moods the same after they are logged.
+Most mood tracking apps focus on recording emotions, but treat all moods the same after they are logged.

-In reality, different emotional states require different kinds of support — from slowing down intense reactions, to resting during low-energy moments, or preserving positive experiences.
+In reality, different emotional states require different kinds of support: from slowing down intense reactions, to resting during low-energy moments, or preserving positive experiences.

 Without emotional context, mood tracking remains passive and limited.